 Case study: April Watkins

-Plymouth University graduate April Watkins, 23, is a support worker for adults with learning difficulties.
+University of Plymouth graduate April Watkins, 23, is a support worker for adults with learning difficulties.
 In 2010, she was diagnosed with a brain tumour and, following surgery, has made a good recovery.Read April's story

 Campus Colour Dash 2017